darvelo/grunt-express-workflow/README.md

 ## Intro

-These files are meant to help you quickly get up and running using Grunt with Express, with livereload, automatic app server reboots, automatic testing, and a SASS-based flexible responsive grid for rapid development.
+These files are meant to help you quickly get up and running using Grunt with Express, with livereload, automatic app server reboots, automatic testing, and a [SASS-based flexible responsive grid](https://github.com/appleYaks/responsive-sass-grid) for rapid development.
 Client-side libraries are retrieved with `bower`.

+[This is an example](http://davidarvelo.com/e/workflow/) of what the project compiles to.
+Resize the browser to see it at different media query breakpoints.

 **Note:** It's important that you have the proper npm libraries globally installed: